 Describe the process you will follow to communicate with R&D any updates to routes/schedules.
 Please be aware that changes to routes/schedules must be communicated to R&D before implementation.

-Entrance & Exit CriteriaEntrance & Exit Criteria
+Entrance & Exit Criteria

 The Entrance and Exit Criteria for       will be based on the following: